How to Buy LED High Bay Lights – A Complete Buyer’s Guide

 Round High Bay Lights

 Round high bay lights are also known as UFO high bay lights because it has a circular light panel and a smaller driver on top.
 They are the easiest high bay lights to install as they only need to be hung at one point.
-Round high bay lights are ideal for installation on high ceilings.
+Round ufo led high bays are ideal for installation on high ceilings.
 With its outstanding performance, heavy-duty structure, round design, and powerful beams, UFO LED high bay light is considered to have a strong, durable appearance that is aesthetically attractive in modern applications.

 Linear High Bay Lights

 Linear LED high bay is a linear structured luminaire whose light source is LED.
 They are the lights you see in almost every grocery store and warehouse.
 These high bay lights are designed to look like T8 bulbs, but they don’t have anything in common.
 Linear high bay lights are great for larger buildings because they light up more space at once.
 They can be long and wide or long and thin.
 If your space has a lot of aisles or shelves, long linear high bay lights are the best option.
 You can install lights on each aisle so that all your products on the shelves are illuminated.